Update: Consortium seeks public comments on the Upper Klamath Basin

 The Tribes in California below the Lower Klamath River Tribes maintain active fisheries today, which are often a mainstay of Tribal subsistence and also an important economic factor.
 The Tribes all depend upon a healthy river to support a broad range of cultural and ceremonial activities, many of which are not yet recognized or protected by State and federal environmental protection policies.

-Klamath Basin Tribal Water Quality Work Group member Tribes are listed below with links to websites, if available:
+Klamath Tribal Water Quality Consortium member Tribes are listed below with links to websites, if available:

 Hoopa Valley Tribe